<> Hestinalis nama Doubleday, 1845 <>

 Taxonomy: Animalia - Arthropoda - Insecta - Lepidoptera - Nymphalidae - Apaturinae - Hestinalis - nama

-Regional Distribution: India, Nepal, Bhutan, Bangladesh, Myanmar, Thailand, Laos, Vietnam, China, Malaysia, Indonesia
+Regional Distribution: Nepal, Bhutan, India, Bangladesh, Myanmar, Thailand, Laos, Vietnam, China, Malaysia, Indonesia

-Habitat: open montane forest up to 2200m a.s.l.
-Wingspan: 75-90mm
+Habitat: Hestinalis nama is found in open montane forest and forest edges.
+It has been recorded at elevations up to 2200m a.s.l.

 Larval Hosts: not fully known but includes Celtis sp.
-(Cannabaceae)
+(Cannabaceae) and some species in Ulmaceae

 Adult Food Sources: Nectar - Thunbergia coccinea (Acanthaceae), Dahlia pinnata (Asteraceae), Cyananthus incanus (Campanulaceae), Coelogyne corymbosa (Orchidaceae), Wendlandia coriacea (Rubiaceae), Fragaria nubicola (Rosaceae).
 Other - mud puddling, animal dung, tree sap, rotting fruit